sandint2011/mc-shader-exploration/Diffuse Lighting Shader/README.md

 This is accomplished using the following shader passes:

-* `gbuffers_terrain`, which handles the default block rendering and ambient occlusion, before lighting and stuff is applied.
+* `gbuffers_terrain`, `gbuffers_entities`, and `gbuffers_hand`, which handles the default block, entity, and player-hand rendering and ambient occlusion, before lighting and stuff is applied.
 * `shadow`, which simply passes the shadow texture.
 * `composite`, which does the majority of the lighting and diffuse calculations, and pulls from the previous shader passes to draw shadows as well.
 * `final`, which gamma corrects the color before finally outputting to the screen.